 Martino has announced his impending departure, with the Mexico job up for grabs.
-Meanwhile, Almiron's agent expects his client to be playing in the Premier League next season, as Newcastle United are thought to be suitors.
+Meanwhile, Almiron's agent expects his client to be playing in the Premier League next season, as Newcastle United is thought to be a suitor.
 Martinez, Almiron's closest ally, may well follow.

 For Atlanta, though, this was always the plan.

-There was no expectation that they would follow Portland, their next opponents, in relying on South American stars Diego Valeri and Diego Chara season after season.
+There was no expectation that it would follow Portland in relying on South American stars Diego Valeri and Diego Chara season after season.

 Atlanta spent big in relative terms on players whose potential was never likely to be achieved within MLS, with a balance seemingly found where the Five Stripes can enjoy success and then send the likes of Almiron on their way to Europe at a profit.
-The Paraguay international, signed for $8million, has an asking price set at around $25m.
+The Paraguay international, signed for $8 million, has an asking price set at around $25 million.

 Yet even so, with forward planning in place, Atlanta 2.0 may not be so easy to create.

-Ezequiel Barco, the highly rated Argentina youth international, arrived for a record MLS fee of $15m last close-season but has failed to set the league alight.
+Ezequiel Barco, the highly rated Argentina youth international, arrived for a record MLS fee of $15 million last offseason but has failed to set the league alight.
 The club must more successfully recruit others like Almiron and also replace, in Martino, the most crucial piece.

-Atlanta have taken a different approach to the rest of MLS and delivered short-term success.
+Atlanta has taken a different approach to the rest of MLS and delivered short-term success.
 Saturday's title would provide a fitting reward.

-But can they replace Martino?
+But can United replace Martino?
 Is there another Almiron?
 Will Blank, Eales, Bocanegra and others be able to do this all over again?
 And then again?
 And again?